Are Toyotas Reliable? A Complete Breakdown

 Does Reliability Vary for Different Toyota Models?

-While you can assume that any properly treated Toyota is a reliable vehicle, it’s true that some models are stronger than others.
+While you can assume that any properly treated Toyota is a reliable vehicle, some models are indeed more robust than others.
 According to Consumer Reports, the most reliable 2021 Toyota models are the Prius, Corolla, Prius Prime, Camry, and 4Runner.
-These have all been ranked exceptionally highly for their robust comfort features, ride quality, and smooth handling.
+These have all been ranked exceptionally highly for their robust comfort, ride quality, and smooth handling.

 THE BEST USED LUXURY CARS ON THE MARKET